Tebs-Lab/intro-to-offensive-security-for-web-devs/lessons/00-setup-kali-burp-hacker-one.md

 Prior to class, or at the very start, students will need to install a virtual machine host software (we suggest VirtualBox, but others are also freely available), and a Kali Linux virtual machine (to be run by the VM host).
 Kali ships with a host of useful penetration testing tools some of which will be used in the lessons.
 The most important such program is called Burp Suite, which also requires a bit of setup to use.
 Additionally, the exercises in this repository rely on publicly available CTF's hosted by the Hacker One — a bug bounty platform.

 This section is a walkthrough for installing VirtualBox and Kali; configuring Brup; and signing up for a HackerOne account in order to access the CTFs.
+Finally, we're going to install and setup the Damn Vulnerable Web App, which is a helpful hacking playground where we can practice hacking techniques on a server running inside our Kali VM.

 Ideally, students should do this prior to class as downloading and installing Kali takes awhile.